Lead investigator for Summer Wells case speaks for the first time - NewsBreak

 “The wandering away or sneaking off to go play or whatever she may have done – that is a viable option,” he said.
 “People are probably tired of hearing this: all possibilities are on the table.
 We are not completely eliminating the abduction idea, but there is nothing to lead us to believe that we need to focus on that alone.”

-In the height of the search, those on the ground combed through miles of tough, rugged terrain, leaving many to wonder how there was no trace of Summer.Search for Summer Wells has extended past 9 months
+In the height of the search, those on the ground combed through miles of tough, rugged terrain, leaving many to wonder how there was no trace of Summer.June 15 to now: Timeline of the search for Summer Wells

 “She was like 3 foot and 40 pounds, she’s lower to the ground, smaller body, a lot more flexible,” Pruitt said.